4383/governance/goals/proposed/remove-eventlet.rst

    developers according to their needs and to the complexity that they are ready to accept.
 This guide is one tactics item;

 #.
-2 ways to adapt all the Openstack deliverables depending on their types,
+2 ways to adapt all the OpenStack deliverables depending on their types,
    common libraries, or services.
 Both are high level migration plans at destination of a single type of deliverable.
 Again this is a tactics item.